Home

 There are a variety of management strategies and medical treatments that are available to treat feline arthritis that can be very helpful to improve the quality of life for your cat.

-Treatment for feline arthritis often includes non-steroidal anti-inflammatory drugs (NSAIDS).
+Treatment for feline arthritis often includes non-steroidal anti-inflammatory drugs (NSAIDS) such as oral transmucosal meloxicam and tramadol.
+Meloxicam in particular has shown a positive resonse to treatment.
 These relieve the pain and inflammation of arthritis.
 People take NSAIDS like ibuprofen all the time.
 NSAIDS commonly prescribed by vets include carprofen, meloxicam, tepoxalin, etodolac, deracoxib, and firocaxib.
-These drugs are effective at managing the symptoms of arthritis, but they don’t slow the progression of the disease.
+These drugs are effective at managing the symptoms of arthritis, but they don't slow the progression of the disease.

 Glucosamine and chrondotin are supplements often used to help rebuild cartilage.
 There is some anecdotal evidence that they are effective in cats but there is little of scientific evidence.
 They are safe to use in combination with other arthritis treatments, though, so there is no downside to using them except the cost.
 Cats with diabetes should not use glucosamine and cats with bleeding disorders should not use chrondotin.
 Talk with your vet about whether or not he or she recommends these supplements for your cat.
 Note that these supplements will not relieve pain; rather, they will help rebuild the cartilage, helping to reverse the disease process over time.